stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `unit_name` - The name of the unit itself
 - `edition` - Set as the value `default`, except when using an [extra instance](#extra-instances) or running [tests](#testing)

-To avoid compatibility issues, we should use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-To avoid limits on the length of resource names, unit names should be no longer than about 12 characters.
-For usability, we should avoid environment and edition names that are longer than 7 characters.
+To avoid compatibility issues with other systems, we should use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+The section on [resource names](#managing-resource-names) provides more guidance.

 ### Contexts